 |You must be logged in to start a discussion.|

-Ciao Colin, great capture of fantastic heron in nice pose, fine details, splendid sharpness and wonderful natural colors, very well done, my friend, have a good week end, ciao Silvio
+Ciao Colin, great capture of lovely bird in nice pose, fantastic colors, fine details and splenddi sharpness, very well done, my friend, ciao Silvio

 thanks greeting lou

 Ciao Colin.
 Razor details and sharp.
 Splendid colours for the bird.
 Amazing frame of flowers.

 perfect point of view.
 Amazing colours.
 Excellent sharpness.
 Very good depth of field.